Wendell & Wild: Animation

 Part of the film was done as cutout animation to make the puppets look more two-dimensional.
 They were made of tin coated with silicone.
 Inspired by the shadow-puppet animation in Harry Potter and the Deathly Hallows – Part 1, and an idea originally intended for Selick's yet-to-be-made stop-motion film The Shadow King, some of Wendell & Wild was done as silhouette animation, utilizing a combination of physical cutouts and CGI, with CGI used when cutouts were too limiting.

 Music

-The film's score is composed by Bruno Coulais.
+On June 4, 2020, Bruno Coulais was confirmed as the composer.
 Its soundtrack has been noted for its emphasis on Afro-punk bands, and includes the songs "Ma and Pa" by Fishbone; "Germfree Adolescents" and "I Am a Poseur" by X-Ray Spex; "Ghost Town" by the Specials; "River" by Ibeyi; "The Wolf" by the Brat; "You Sexy Thing" by Hot Chocolate; "Young, Gifted, Black, in Leather" by Special Interest; "Freakin' Out" by Death; "Fall Asleep" by Big Joanie; "Cult of Personality" by Living Colour; "Wolf Like Me" by TV on the Radio; "Boot" by Tamar-kali; and "Raising the Dead" and "Scream Faire" by Coulais.

 Speaking about the film's soundtrack, Selick stated: